Black History Month (BHM) Closing: Talking Equity in Academia

-Confirmed speakers include: Zaire Dinzey-Flores (Rutgers University), Shelly Eversley (Baruch College - CUNY), Megan Wacha (CUNY), Terri N. Watson (CCNY - School of Education), and Kim Hall (Barnard College).
+Confirmed speakers include: Zaire Dinzey-Flores (Rutgers University), Kaliris Salas-Ramírez (School of Medicine), Megan Wacha (CUNY), Terri N. Watson (CCNY - School of Education), and Kim Hall (Barnard College).

 This event is brought to you by: the CUNY Mellon Faculty Diversity Career Enhancement Initiative (CFDI), Black Studies Program, and the Department of Student Life & Leadership Development.